What’s SUP? 🤙 How a Hawaiian Tradition of Stand-Up Paddleboarding Found New Life in Los Angeles

 Photo below of a clinic event led by Dave Kalama in 2014 at Pro SUP Shop.
 I am the one in glasses with the polkadot shorts.
 Mike Vaughan Jr. is next to me, two down from him is 4x Olympian Jim Terrell, founder of Quickblade Paddles & next to him, Dave Kalama

-Southern California: A Perfect Place for SUP to Grow
+Southern California: A Perfect Place for Paddleboarding to Grow

 While Hawaii provided the spark, Southern California provided the stage for stand up paddleboarding to grow into a true community.